 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

-Many children with craniosynostosis have visible symptoms — such as a misshapen, enlarged or asymmetrical head — at birth.
+Many children with craniosynostosis have visible symptoms — such as a misshapen or asymmetrical head — at birth.
 Other times, a child’s craniosynostosis is diagnosed during a routine physical examination.

 Your clinician may diagnose craniosynostosis based on his or her symptoms along with a detailed patient history and a full exam that includes a careful assessment of the shape of the skull.

-In some cases, craniosynostosis may be diagnosed before birth by a prenatal ultrasound or magnetic resonance imaging (MRI).
+In rare cases, craniosynostosis may be diagnosed before birth by a prenatal ultrasound or magnetic resonance imaging (MRI).

-To diagnose craniosynostosis, your child’s clinician may also use one or more of the following tests:
+To diagnose craniosynostosis, often no additional tests are needed other than assessment by an expert.
+Your child’s clinician may also use one or more of the following tests:

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”